Vacuum-excited surface plasmon polaritons: Introduction

-In this letter we discuss the possibility of the creation of vacuum excited surface plasmon polaritons (SPPs).
-In Fig. \ref{exp} the general idea is sketched, where a pulsed laser of an appropriate frequency can be used to vary the time dependence of the dielectric.
-The cavity is not {\it per se} required; however, a low temperature cavity will suppress thermal excitations and allows for comparison with calculations for photon-photon rates \cite{UhlmanPRL2004}.
-The fact that SPPs can be excited from vacuum fluctuations besides photons is much like the role SPPs play in the static Casimir force \cite{Intravaia:2005zz} with a metal/insulator/metal (MIM) heterostructure.
-We essentially generalize this to the dynamical case at first to the simpler case of a single metal/insulator (MI) interface and show that the time modulation of a dielectric leads not only to two-photon processes, but to vacuum excited SPPs that are comparable to the photon creation rate.
+The fact that SPPs can be excited from vacuum fluctuations besides photons is much like SPPs in the static Casimir force \cite{Intravaia:2005zz} for a metal-insulator-metal (MIM) heterostructure.
+We essentially generalize this idea to the dynamical case at first for the simpler single interface: a semiconductor-metal (SM) interface and show that the time modulation of a dielectric leads not only to two-photon pair creation processes, but to vacuum excited SPPs that are comparable to the photon creation rate, under certain conditions.
+This may well have important consequences for experiments currently trying to detect pair created photons.
+Theoretically, a dynamical Casimir effect for single a interface arises from the analogy that a single moving boundary emits DCE radiation, even though there is no Casimir force \cite{Dodonov:2010zza}.

+The outline of the article is as follows.
+In the next section (Sec. \ref{method}) we give details on the theory behind time-dependent surface plasmons, while in Sec. \ref{genplasma} we use generalized plasma model to obtain analytic expressions for the SPP dispersion relations.
+In Sec. \ref{part} we discuss how to numerically evaluate the particle creation rate via a full separation of variables without any approximation, while in Sec. \ref{detect} we propose possible detection schemes. and we conclude in Sec. \ref{conc}.
+Extra material is left for Appendices: relating to Maxwell's equations for time dependent dielectrics, App. \ref{timedepMax}; the Hertz vectors approach to separation, App. \ref{Hertz}; and comparing the exact separation of variables with the instantaneous basis approach, App. \ref{instbas}.